 Althea smiled.
 "Never say die, eh?"

 my adventures.
-Then I explained as much as I could about Lin Carter and the books about
+Then I explained as much as I could about Lin Carter and

-seems to be beyond their capabilities.
+"This base seems to be beyond their capabilities.
 I didn't think they could

 “Who or what were the colonizers?”